foundry/MagnetoMeter/README.md

 Compatible with iPhone, iPad, iOS 5.1+
 _updated_ for iOS7, iOS8 with changes for [UIProgressBar custom image bug](http://stackoverflow.com/questions/22311516/uiprogressview-custom-track-and-progress-images-in-ios-7-1)

+_updated_ to ios10, XCode8: _important news:_ Apple have removed the difference between Core Motion and Core Location heading readings as tested on iPhone SE with ios 10.1.
+Now their output is identical.
+The differences are still evident on ios9 and iphone 5s.
+These are the only two devices and iOS versions I have been able to test on this update.

 BEST on iPad as the interface is pretty crowded.

 This is posted to support a lengthy [Stack Overflow answer](http://stackoverflow.com/questions/15380632/in-ios-what-is-the-difference-between-the-magnetic-field-values-from-the-core-l)